 Sweetland Hall Dormitory

-Built in 1911, North Pacific Hall is a two-story, co-ed dormitory that was originally home to students at the Sheldon Jackson School and later Sheldon Jackson College.
-The rooms have been lovingly restored by dedicated volunteers.
-There are 30 bedrooms, a lounge and library, and 2 shared, single-sex bathrooms on each floor along with coin-operated washers and dryers.
+Sweetland Hall is our largest co-ed dormitory that was originally home to students Sheldon Jackson College.
+The rooms and bathrooms have been recently renovated.
+Bedrooms are equipped with 2 twin beds or 1 king size bed.
+There are 2 shared, single-sex bathrooms on each floor along with coin-operated washers and dryers.
 Food is not allowed in the dormitory.
 Bedding and towels are provided for guests.
 Guest should plan on bringing their own toiletries and hairdryers.
 Phones are not available in the dormitory or rooms.
 Most cell phone providers have service in Sitka.

 Housing Options (dining hall meals included)